datanav/docs/training/010_architecture_and_concepts/030_Intermediate.rst

 .. code-block:: json

 	{
-	  "mssql-accounts:country": "DK",
+	  "sesam-account:country": "DK",
-	  "mssql-accounts:id": 40,
+	  "sesam-account:id": 40,
-	  "mssql-accounts:phone": "1-894-115-3398",
+	  "sesam-account:phone": "1-894-115-3398",
-	  "mssql-accounts:phone-ni": "~:mssql-contacts:1-894-115-3398",
+	  "sesam-account:phone-ni": "~:sesam-contact:1-894-115-3398",
-	  "mssql-accounts:position": "CEO",
+	  "sesam-account:position": "CEO",
-	  "rdf:type": "~:mssql-accounts:accounts"
+	  "rdf:type": "~:sesam:Account"
 	}

-As can be seen in the above dataset, the property with the key "mssql-accounts:phone-ni" is the result of the function ``["make-ni"]`` as defined in the above pipe config.
-The value can be used to join data between the pipes "mssql-accounts" and "mssql-contacts" so that data can be merged to create complete representations of a related set of data objects.
+As can be seen in the above dataset, the property with the key "sesam-account:phone-ni" is the result of the function ``["make-ni"]`` as defined in the above pipe config.
+The value can be used to join data between the pipes "sesam-account" and "sesam-contact" so that data can be merged to create complete representations of a related set of data objects.
 In Sesam, a merge is typically done on different datasets in the global stage of data modelling.

 .. seealso::